obsidianplatform/Obsidian-Qt/README.md

 ## Building Obsidian-QT
 ### Ubuntu
-To install dependencys and build Obsidian-QT under Ubuntu, open a terminal and then do the following:
+To install dependencies and build Obsidian-QT under Ubuntu, open a terminal and then do the following: